MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Start-Process.md

 You cannot use the **WindowStyle** and **NoNewWindow** parameters in the same command.

 The parameter does not apply for non-Windows systems.
+When using on non-Windows systems, you never get a new window.

 ```yaml
 Type: System.Diagnostics.ProcessWindowStyle